Continued Learning Assignments below.

 - Build a fort in Spain with pillows and blankets

-More information for all projects can be found HERE.
+**More information on all projects can be found HERE.

 Also, please respond to the activity when submitting any work.
 This helps keep everything organized.
 Thank you!